 The EHT PHY provides support for DL OFDMA, UL OFDMA, DL MU-MIMO, and UL MU-MIMO.
 Both DL and UL MU-MIMO transmissions are supported on portions of the PPDU bandwidth (on resource units greater than or equal to 242 tones).
 In a MU-MIMO resource unit, there is support for up to 8 users with up to 4 spatial streams per user with the total across all users not exceeding 16 space-time streams.

 The EHT PHY provides support of multiple Resource Unit (MRU) assigned to a single STA.
+The EHT PHY also supports preamble puncturing of EHT MU PPDU.

 The EHT PHY provides support for 0.8 µs, 1.6 µs and 3.2 µs guard interval durations.